 CVT Rouvy offers, I sometimes just want to watch a high quality video, which I can only find in VeloReality and Tacx TTS.

-And while Zwift probably offers the best experience if you don’t mind riding virtual reality only and are into online racing and social (group) rides, I do and I’m not, so I have experienced that after a while, it does get a bit boring, at least for me…
+And Zwift probably offers the best experience if you do not mind riding virtual reality only and if you are into online racing and social (group) rides.
+I do and I am not, so I have experienced that after a while, it does get a bit boring, at least for me…

 So, as with your choice of online platform to store/share your activities with your friends with, there probably is no ‘one size fits all’, but since a lot of functionality is available in free versions of these tools, you should be able to mix-and-match to satisfy your particular needs 🙂

-CVT Rouvy CycleOps VirtualTraining (CVT) Rouvy is platform that became more attractive when I upgraded the iGenius to a smart model and got Paula a Vortex Smart too.
+CVT Rouvy CycleOps VirtualTraining (CVT) Rouvy is platform that became more attractive when I upgraded the iGenius to a smart model to a Tacx Neo and got Paula one too.
 It has a desktop version as well as a smartphone / tablet app (iOS and Android).

-As with Zwift and Tacx TTS, I actually only use the desktop version, because that’s hooked up to a 42″ smart tv with a wired network. connection.
+As with Zwift and Tacx TTS, I actually only use the desktop version, because that’s hooked up to a 52″ smart tv with a wired network connection.

-It performs better than when streaming off a tablet or smartphone, plus the quality of the image is (much) better.
+And it performs better than when streaming off a tablet or smartphone, plus the quality of the footage is (much) better.

 Note: as you use a BLE connection (or Ant+ if not iPhone, at any rate, also a wireless) for your phone or tablet, coupled with a WiFi connection for your video stream, you shouldn’t be surprised if you run into problems.
 This can be video or app freezes, but also lost connection to your trainer / power source…